 - Is the Curlew really near-threatened? considers the plight of breeding Curlew.
 It’s easy to understand why RSPB and BTO are focusing on this species.

 - A place to roost discusses the importance of safe, high-tide roosts, especially in terms of energetics.
 What are waders looking for?

-There are 40 WaderTales blogs.
+There are over 40 WaderTales blogs.
 The intention is to add one or two new blogs each month.
 You can sign up to receive an e-mail notification when a new one is published.